-Emissions from our homes are a significant contributor to our overall carbon footprint.
-The UK government recognises this and is bringing in a variety of initiatives which include financial incentives to improve the energy efficiency of our homes.
+Emissions from our homes are a significant contributor to our overall carbon footprint, as demonstrated by our recent East Hampshire Greenhouse Gas Emissions report.
+The UK government recognises this and is bringing in a variety of initiatives, including financial incentives, to improve the energy efficiency of our homes.

 Many people want to improve their home's energy efficiency to help the environment whilst at the same time making their home a healthier and more comfortable place to live.